-Theological Studies (BA)
+Theological Studies Degree (BA)

-“Go therefore, and teach all nations…” –Matthew 28:19
+“Go therefore, and teach all nations…” ~ Matthew 28:19

 The Baptist General Convention of Texas funds scholarships for our Southern Baptist students who are pursuing ministry as a vocation.
-The BGCT scholarship amount is currently $50 per credit hour for freshman and sophomores and $75 per credit hour for juniors and seniors.
+The BGCT scholarship amount is currently $50 per credit hour for freshmen and sophomores and $75 per credit hour for juniors and seniors.
 In addition to the denominational eligibility requirements, students must take two classes during their time at HBU: the Christian Vocation and Baptist History.

 Further Graduate Studies: Seminary and Other Options

 Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
 Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
 Our 72-hour MDiv prepares you, not just for Bible study and academic knowledge, but it focuses on your personal development as a Christian and a minister to the church through practical experience.
 Similar to the MDiv, we offer a 36-hour Master of Arts in Christian Leadership (MACL) designed to meet the needs of those preparing for vocational or lay ministry, or those who just want to further their own personal development.
 For students who wish to pursue a more academically focused and shorter degree, we offer a 36-hour Master of Arts in Theological Studies (MATS) that gives the core foundation desired by churches, but provides you more flexibility in course selection.

 There are a variety of ways to engage with the Department of Theology: we’re on Facebook, we have a community blog, we offer an annual Theology Conference, and we have regular lectures by preeminent scholars as part of the A.O.
 Collins Lecture Series.